Sept 24

 What are AI agents?

 An AI agent is a software program that can independently interact with its environment, collect data, and use it to perform various specialized tasks.
-The AI agents autonomously decide the best action required to fulfill the goals set by humans by learning from past interactions and planning the next series of actions.
+Unlike a simple automation rule or a search tool, an AI agent can assess a situation, decide what to do next, and act, without waiting to be told.

 How do AI agents differ from traditional AI?